banner

 Take potatoes, for instance.
 Spuds are the most widely grown vegetable crop in Canada, making up nearly a third of all farm sales last year.

-“Our journey into upcycling started with a simple observation: the abundance of fallen apples in the local orchards,” explains CEO and cofounder Venessa Stonehouse.
+“Our journey into upcycling started with a simple observation: the abundance of fallen apples in local orchards,” explains CEO and cofounder Venessa Stonehouse.
 “Seeing these perfectly good fruits go to waste sparked a desire to do something about it.

 “These apples, deemed unsuitable for traditional markets due to minor blemishes or imperfections, are perfect for our purposes,” says Stonehouse.
-“I don’t think consumers realize that every apple that is literally not perfect in shape and weight won’t make it to the grocery store shelf.”
+“I don’t think consumers realize that every apple that is not perfect in shape and weight won’t make it to the grocery store shelf.”

 Local apple farmers have been flocking to Mindful FÜD, seeing it as a unique opportunity to minimize waste and maximize value.
 “Farmers appreciate knowing that their surplus produce is being put to good use, and they take pride in contributing to a more sustainable food system,” says Stonehouse.